 NICOMENTHYL 20 - CHEMICAL CHARACTERISTICS

-NICOMENTHYL 20 is composed of pure Menthyl nicotinate, a product of the reaction of Nicotinic acid (also called Niacina or Vitamin B3 or Vitamin PP) with natural Menthol (from Mint essential oil).
+NICOMENTHYL 20 is composed of pure Menthyl nicotinate, a product obtained from the reaction of Nicotinic acid (also called Niacina or Vitamin B3 or Vitamin PP) with natural Menthol (from Mint essential oil).

 It has the following molecular structure: